Kaoffie/cocoa-specs/README.md

 This only applies when there are no initials, and the only vowel is "y" itself.
 If there are initials, the suffix would be written with the -y represented phonetically as `EU`.

+Whilst this usually occurs at the end of words, it can also occur in the middle of words, which the user may not be used to due to its relative rarity.
+As such, these words are usually supplemented with outlines where `SWREU` is used instead.
+For example:

+- anonymous: `APB/SWROPB/SWREUPL/SWROUS` or `APB/SWROPB/KWREUPL/SWROUS`
+- analytics: `APB/SWRAL/SWREUT/SWREUBGS` or `APB/SWRAL/KWREUT/SWREUBGS`

 ## Edge Cases

 ### Silent Finals in French Loanwords